What type of intimacy is your relationship missing?

 Why Modern Relationships Struggle With Both

+Over time, couples can slip into functional conversations, assumptions instead of curiosity, and presence being replaced by distraction.
 And slowly, both emotional and physical intimacy begin to fade.

 The Missing Piece: Intentional Connection

+Intimacy doesn't sustain itself.
+It's something that needs to be created and recreated over time.
+This is where intentional connection rituals become powerful.
 Small, consistent moments of asking meaningful questions, truly listening and staying curious about each other can transform the way a relationship feels.

-Inspired by the work of John Gottman, we know that it’s not grand gestures that sustain love it’s small, repeated moments of turning toward each other.
+Inspired by the work of John Gottman, we know that it's not grand gestures that sustain love — it's small, repeated moments of turning toward each other.

 How to Strengthen Both Types of Intimacy